 Integration of Water Management into Development: Integrate water resource management into public and private projects in order to benefit natural systems.

-Water pollution is primarily the result of human activity, especially in an urban environment like Minneapolis.
+Water pollution is the result of human activity, especially in an urban environment like Minneapolis.
 The City must continue to prevent contaminants from entering the groundwater to protect the water from intentional or accidental pollution.
 This requires incorporating water management systems into new development, into streetscape infrastructure, and into parks and open spaces.
 It also means examining construction and demolition practices to ensure the best methods are used to minimize negative impacts to groundwater and reduce the possibility of fluid leaks, spills and improper disposal of debris.

 The City will seek to accomplish the following action steps to integrate water resource management into public and private projects in order to benefit natural systems.

-- Continue to prohibit groundwater or other nonstormwater use of the storm sewer system or the City or Prioritize and reserve the City’s sanitary and storm sewer capacity for its intended purpose and prohibit groundwater or other waste streams from entering the storm or sanitary sewer infrastructure unless the City gives approval.
+- Prioritize and reserve the City’s sanitary and storm sewer capacity for its intended purpose and prohibit groundwater or other waste streams from entering the storm or sanitary sewer infrastructure unless the City gives approval.

 - Evaluate site plan review requirements to ensure flexibility in landscaping materials to improve surface waters, water quality and climate resilience.

 - Use stormwater regulations to require construction projects to carry out best management practices that effectively improve the character and health of water resources and reduce impairments.